idefix-code/.github/profile/README.md

 Welcome to the Idefix code ecosystem.

 Idefix is an exascale code for astrophysical fluid dynamics written in modern C++.
-Idefix ecosystem consists of the main [idefix code repository](https://github.com/idefix-code/idefix), the [reference files](https://github.com/idefix-code/reference) used in CI/CD, an [online tutorial](https://github.com/idefix-code/tutorial], and archives from the previous [Idefix days](https://github.com/idefix-code/idefix-days).
+Idefix ecosystem consists of the main [idefix code repository](https://github.com/idefix-code/idefix), the [reference files](https://github.com/idefix-code/reference) used in CI/CD, an [online tutorial](https://github.com/idefix-code/tutorial), and documents from the previous [Idefix days](https://github.com/idefix-code/idefix-days).

 For the code documentation, visit [readTheDoc](https://idefix.readthedocs.io/latest/)